oznu/homebridge-gsh/README.md

 ## Overview

-The SmartGuard Motion Detection System utilizes your existing RTSP-enabled cameras to detect motion and notify you via Line Notify, and integrates with Homebridge to provide compatibility with Google Smart Home for control across both **iOS** and **Android** devices.
-This system also includes a Python script to process images and videos when motion is detected, adding advanced analytics and custom actions based on the results.
+The SmartGuard Motion Detection System utilizes RTSP-enabled cameras to monitor your property.
+It detects motion, captures media (video and image), sends notifications, and employs a Python script for advanced processing.
+This setup ensures compatibility with both iOS and Android devices through Homebridge integration.

 ## Features

-- **Universal Compatibility**: Works with any RTSP-supported camera.
+- **Universal Compatibility**: Works with any camera that supports RTSP.
-- **Real-Time Notifications**: Utilizes Google Apps Script with Line Notify for instant alerts.
+- **Real-Time Notifications**: Utilizes Line Notify via a Google Apps Script for immediate alerts.
-- **Homebridge Integration**: Ensures full compatibility with iOS and Android via Homebridge-GSH.
+- **Homebridge Integration**: Compatible with iOS and Android through the Homebridge-GSH plugin.
-- **Advanced Analytics**: Calls a local Python script to analyze detected motion and handle custom alerts.
+- **Advanced Analytics**: Incorporates a Python script to perform detailed analysis on the media captured when motion is detected, enabling customized responses based on the analysis.
-- **Efficient Storage Management**: Automatically manages storage of video and image files, adhering to user-defined limits.
+- **Efficient Storage Management**: Automatically manages the storage of video and image files, adhering to user-defined limits.

 ## Prerequisites

 - Node.js and npm installed
-- Homebridge setup with the [Homebridge-Google Smart Home](https://github.com/oznu/homebridge-gsh#readme) plugin
+- Homebridge setup with the Homebridge-Google Smart Home plugin
 - `ffmpeg-for-homebridge` installed for media processing
 - Access to RTSP stream URL from your security cameras

 ## Installation

-Ensure you have Homebridge installed with Homebridge-GSH.
-Then, install `ffmpeg-for-homebridge` for media handling.
+Install Homebridge with the Homebridge-GSH plugin and `ffmpeg-for-homebridge` for handling media files.

 ```bash
 sudo npm install -g ffmpeg-for-homebridge